MicrosoftDocs/windows-dev-docs/windows-apps-src/security/microsoft-passport-login.md

 ## Get started

 In order to build this project, you'll need some experience with C#, and XAML.
-You'll also need to be using Visual Studio 2015 (Community Edition or greater), or a later release of Visual Studio, on a Windows 10 machine.
+You'll also need to be using Visual Studio 2015 (Community Edition or greater), or a later release of Visual Studio, on a Windows 10 or Windows 11 machine.
 While Visual Studio 2015 is the minimum required version, we recommend that you use the latest version of Visual Studio for the latest developer and security updates.

 -   Open Visual Studio and select File > New > Project.
 -   This will open a “New Project” window.
 Navigation to Templates > Visual C#.